-Estates Development Plan
+Estates and Facilities Asset Plan

-The Authority is delivering the current estates development plan in conjunction with the Lead Authority and its partners.
+The Authority is delivering the current Estates and Facilities Asset Plan in conjunction with the Lead Authority and its external service providers.

-The key action points are:
+The key activities are:

-- Continue to implement the findings and recommendations of a service wide Access Audit.
-This will ensure all our buildings and facilities comply with The Equalities Act 2010 and are accessible to all. - Commissioned a comprehensive Stock Condition Survey (SCS).
-The findings of this survey will drive future capital investment and forms a key element in our Medium Term Financial Planning (MTFP). - Completed a detailed service wide building and asset review that, when implemented, will result in the disposal/remodelling of surplus assets.
-This in turn will yield both capital receipts and revenue savings. - Continue to explore collaborative and co-location opportunities with partner agencies.
-To date we now have North East Ambulance Service (NEAS), Northumbria Police, Great North Air Ambulance Service, Northumbria Community Rehabilitation Company, RNLI, North of Tyne Mountain Rescue, The Princes Trust and Northumbria Blood Bikes operating from our locations.
+- Continue to implement the findings and recommendations of a service wide Access Audit using a prioritised phased approach to ensure all our buildings and facilities comply with The Equalities Act 2010 and are accessible to all. - Commissioned a comprehensive Stock Condition Survey (SCS) to inform and drive future capital investment. - Completed a detailed service wide building and asset review that is resulting in the disposal/remodelling of surplus assets and the generation of both capital receipts and revenue savings.
+The review has primarily focussed on the identification of surplus assets, leases and license reviews and a re-evaluation of all third party business arrangements within the premises portfolio. - Continue to explore collaborative and co-location opportunities with partner agencies.
+To date we have North East Ambulance Service (NEAS), Northumbria Police, Great North Air Ambulance Service, Northumbria Community Rehabilitation Company, RNLI, North of Tyne Mountain Rescue, The Princes Trust and Northumbria Blood Bikes operating from our locations.

-The Authority has a Capital Developments Reserve to assist in implementing the estates development plan over the medium to long term.
+The Authority has limited earmarked reserves to assist in implementing the Estates and Facilities Asset Plan over the medium to long term.